eiwai81/HapAsmbl/README.md

 # HapAsm (Haplotype Assembly)
 Protocol for assembling alleles from multilocus long-read amplicon sequence data.
 This was originally developed for haplotyping flowering time genes in perennial ryegrass but it can be adapted for any diploid species.
-It is reference-aided which implies that there is reference sequence of the amplicons of interest.
+It is reference-aided which implies that there is a reference sequence for the amplicons of interest.

 ## Summary of steps
 1. Generate reads using gene-specific primers